christineymshen/christineymshen.github.io/_pages/about.md

 social: true
 ---

-I am a rising second year Ph.D. student in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.
+I am a second year Ph.D. student in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.
 My research interests are still developing.
 I'm broadly interested in statistical inference, Bayesian methods and multivariate analysis with applications in social sciences.
-I'm generally curious to learn about different perspectives to look at the world.
+I'm generally curious to learn about different perspectives to understand the world.

 Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, meditation, and tennis.